kuranmalhotra/GUASFCU-Saver-Service/README.md

 ## Banking Prerequisites

-In order to utilize this service, you must have an account with GUASFCU.
-You can create this account by signing up at [www.guasfcu.com](www.guasfcu.com).
+In order to utilize this service, you must have an online account with GUASFCU.
+You can create this account by signing up at [www.guasfcu.com](https://online.guasfcu.com/login).

 You must also have obtained an API key from GUASFCU.
 This key can be obtained by signing up with [Narmi](https://www.narmi.com/developers/guides/).